rust-lang/cargo/src/doc/src/reference/environment-variables.md

   compiler instead.
-* `RUSTC_WRAPPER` — Instead of simply running `rustc`, Cargo will execute this specified wrapper instead, passing as its commandline arguments the rustc invocation, with the first argument being rustc.
+* `RUSTC_WRAPPER` — Instead of simply running `rustc`, Cargo will execute this specified wrapper instead, passing as its commandline arguments the rustc invocation, with the first argument being `rustc`.
+Useful to set up a build cache tool such as `sccache`.
 * `RUSTDOC` — Instead of running `rustdoc`, Cargo will execute this specified `rustdoc` instance instead.
 * `RUSTDOCFLAGS` — A space-separated list of custom flags to pass to all `rustdoc`